Introducing the Environmental DNA (eDNA) Surface Sampler

 Research without barriers.

-Advance your environmental assessments and biodiversity monitoring in freshwater and marine environments with innovative technology from Ocean Diagnostics.
+Scale your environmental impact assessments and biodiversity monitoring in freshwater and marine environments with innovative eDNA surface sampling technology from Ocean Diagnostics.

 Experience the freedom and versatility to collect eDNA samples anytime, anywhere